-These laser-scanned digital maps of a gorilla’s teeth visualize shape, orientation and slope information.
+These laser-scanned digital maps of a leopard and wallaby’s teeth visualize information about elevation.

 By charting the slopes and crags on animals’ teeth as if they were mountain ranges, scientists at the Smithsonian’s National Museum of Natural History have created a powerful new way to learn about the diets of extinct animals from the fossil record.

 Understanding the diets of animals that lived long ago can tell researchers about the environments they lived in and help them piece together a picture of how the planet has changed over deep time.
 The new quantitative approach to analyzing dentition, reported Nov.
 21 in the journal Methods in Ecology and Evolution, will also give researchers a clearer picture of how animals evolve in response to changes in their environment.

 “The new method gives researchers a way to measure changes that arose as animals adapted to environments altered by mass extinctions or major climate shifts,” said Smithsonian paleontologist Sílvia Pineda-Munoz, who led the technique’s development.
 “By using shape algorithms to examine teeth before and after these perturbations, we can understand the morphological adaptations that happen when there is an [environmental] change.
 That in turn can help researchers and conservationists predict and plan for such events in the future.
 It is another tool we can use to understand how present-day communities are going to be affected if something like that happens now.”

 Pineda-Munoz is a postdoctoral fellow in the Natural History Museum’s Evolution of Terrestrial Ecosystems Program, which brings together researchers from different disciplines to investigate how terrestrial ecosystems are structured and how they have changed over geologic time.
 She developed the new method of determining an animal’s diet in collaboration with colleagues at Arizona State University, Macquarie University, Monash University and the Museum Victoria in Melbourne.